wigging/swift-macos/content/swiftui/linechart.md

 }
 ```

+## Example 4

-In this last example, the chart data is just an array of values where circle symbols represent each data point on the line.
+In this example, the chart data is just an array of values where circle symbols represent each data point on the line.

 <p><img src="../img/linechart4.png" style="max-width:400px;" alt="line chart"></p>